Sino-English Club- language and cultural exchanges | 汉英俱乐部- 语言和文化交流平台

 Membership is free and open to all.
-Regular meetings are on Tuesdays, 7—9pm, Week 1 - Week 12, University Semesters.
+Regular meetings are held at ALS GONGCHA every Tuesday, 6:30pm—8:30pm, University Semester dates, Week 1 - Week 12.

-The Sino-English Corner (SEC) began as a language and culture exchange activity from students for students in March 2007.
+The Sino-English Club (SEC) began as a language and culture exchange activity from students for students in March 2007.

 The idea was born following the meeting of a group of SEAS students with CSSA representatives at the opening ceremony of the Confucius Institute in January 2007 – the setting could hardly have been more appropriate.